Crystal S. Denlinger, MD, FACP

 Clinical Assistant Professor (Adjunct), Department of Medicine-Oncology, Lewis Katz School of Medicine

-Gastroesophageal cancers (esophagus, GE junction, and stomach cancers); Cancer Survivorship
+Gastroesophageal cancers (esophagus, GE junction, and stomach cancers); liver, gall bladder & bile duct cancer; Cancer Survivorship

 National Comprehensive Cancer Center Foundation Young Investigator Award, 2012-2014